 “Rough Cut” is a loose edit from The Baltimore Sun’s photographic coverage of the National Football League.
 Fanatic fans, marching bands, cheerleaders and lots of game action are just part of the spectacle that is the NFL.
-This week, photojournalists Karl Merton Ferron, Kenneth K. Lam and Christopher T. Assaf photographed the Ravens as they beat the Cincinnati Bengals 20-17 in overtime at M&T Bank Stadium in Baltimore.
+This week photojournalist Kenneth K. Lam covered the Ravens defeat of the Jaguars by the score of 19-17 at Ever Bank Field.

 A boat carrying migrants capsized in the Mediterranean Wednesday, along the shore in the Egyptian port city of Rosetta.
 The boat, carrying up to 450 migrants, drowned at least 42 people and prompted a search operation that rescued at least 163 passengers, officials said.

 Protesters converged on downtown Charlotte, N.C. on Wednesday following the fatal police shooting of Keith Lamont Scott on Tuesday.
 Protesters have rushed police in riot gear at a downtown Charlotte hotel and officers have fired tear gas to disperse the crowd.
 At least one person was injured in the confrontation.
 Read the full story here.
 More